-We believe storytelling and associated creative arts are the perfect vehicle for exploring social and emotional skills and understanding.
-To tell a story involves cognitive skills of imagination and memory which can be developed.
-It involves recognising and conveying both verbal and non-verbally a wide range of emotions.
-It involves understanding how characters think and solve dilemmas.
-It develops of confidence in talking and listening skills.
-As someone said at one of our workshops, ‘Storytelling makes you fly’.
-We believe storytelling lifts the spirit and boosts wellbeing.
+We believe storytelling is the perfect vehicle for exploring social and emotional skills.
+To tell a story involves cognitive skills of imagination and memory as well good communication skills.
+A story is packed full of different emotions and characters who have to think and solve a wide range of problems and dilemmas.
+Storytelling is a fun and natural way of learning important life and social skills.
+Someone once said at one of our workshops, ‘Storytelling makes you fly’ and we believe storytelling lifts the spirit and boosts wellbeing.

 Our projects can work in tandem with other learning projects within the school setting.
 Please contact us to learn more.

 The Odyssey-That Means Trouble- A Transition Project for Vulnerable Learners – Taking place Autumn 2019- Information available soon.

 “The inside does not work like the outside.
 The inside is more like the sea than the land, it moves in waves.”